-- refractory is in place

-- · all labels have been removed
+- · refractory is in place - · all labels have been removed

-- Note: Homeowners are encouraged to provide smoke and carbon monoxide alarms in accordance with the authority having jurisdiction.

 E. Lighting Instructions

 NOTICE: You must establish a good draft to prevent smoke spillage into the room.

 The first three or four fires should be of moderate size to allow the oils and binders to be burned from the fireplace and the refractory and paint to cure.
 You may notice an industrial odor the first few fires.
 This is considered normal.